 All buildings are listed in folders by European colonial entity and subfolders according to political entities within those empires.
 Thus, Peru goes in the folder “Spanish Empire” and then the subfolder “Viceroyalty of Peru.”
 Within the subfolders the sites are divided according to basic function “Religious,” “Military and Civic,” and “Domestic.”
 For ease of searching buildings can also be looked up according to the names of modern-day countries as well by keyword.
 The images will be linked to an ever-expanding series of keywords as the website grows, allowing visitors to look up and cross-reference buildings in a variety of different ways.
 The website will also have a timeline and glossary with the most important terms.

-Gauvin Alexander Bailey is Alfred and Isabel Bader Chair in Southern Baroque Art at Queen’s University in Kingston, Ontario, Canada.
+Gauvin Alexander Bailey is Professor and Alfred and Isabel Bader Chair in Southern Baroque Art at Queen’s University in Kingston, Ontario, Canada.
 A specialist in colonial art and architecture of Spain, Portugal, and France, he has taught in universities in the US, UK and Canada and has held several prestigious fellowships including one from the John Simon Guggenheim Foundation.
-He has written seven books, co-authored seven more, and written 75 articles on architecture and arts globally and is working on a new book on the architecture of the French Atlantic Empire entitled Architecture and Urbanism in the French Atlantic World, 1604-1830: Ideology and Reality in the Other Latin America.
+He has written seven books, co-authored seven more, and written 75 articles on architecture and arts globally and is working on a new book on the architecture of the French Atlantic Empire entitled Architecture & Urbanism in the French Atlantic Empire: State, Church, and Society, 1604-1830.